HNS provides life-sustaining emergency and basic needs.

 All services are considered on a case by case basis and eligibility is determined by HNS guidelines and based on availability of funds and resources.

-- Clothing & Household needs- clean and seasonal clothing and shoes, bedding, small household items and toys/books for children
+Clothing & Household needs: clean, gently used and seasonal clothing and shoes, bedding and small household items

-- Gas vouchers and bus tokens for conformable medical or job related appointments
+Gas vouchers and bus tokens for confirmable medical or job related appointments

 HNS also provides services that help to support the whole person in their time of need including: